michaelagard/mikeamp/README.md

 # MikeAmp
 A small html5 audio player that supports very simple playlist funcationality.

+A demo can be found here: [Netlify Deploy](https://mikeamp.netlify.com/)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts